Laser Cutting & Engraving

-The use of advanced software and technology ensures even the most intricate designs and cuts will come out cleanly, and because the laser uses heat to cut, there is no risk of dulled or ineffective cutters damaging your design.
+The use of advances software and technology ensures even the most intricate designs and cuts will come out cleanly, and because the laser uses heat to cut, there is no rick of dulled or ineffective cutters damaging your design.

 A laser cutter and engraver is capable of working with many different materials, including metal, ceramic, plastic, and glass.
 There are some materials like highly reflective brass and aluminum that do not work as well, but overall, this process allows for the consolidation of machining tasks for a cost-effective solution.
 Its variety also expands to its uses.
 It is a process that dozens of industries around the world have adopted for hundreds of processes from creating electrical currents in ceramics for semi-conductors to creating engravings in personal jewelry pieces.

 Safety with a laser cutter: there is no risk from dangerous chemicals, a small HAZ (heat-affected zone), and the use of computers means that humans have limited interaction with the machinery that may cause injury.
 It’s even safer for the environment, creating little waste as most of it is completely vaporized.